 Baby bottle tooth decay treatment

 Baby bottle tooth decay (also called early childhood caries, nursing caries, and nursing bottle syndrome) occurs when a baby teeth in frequent contact with sugars from liquid carbohydrates, such as fruit juice, milk, formula, fruit juice diluted with water, sugar water or other sweet drink.
 Breast milk can cause tooth decay as well.
 As these liquids break down into simple sugars in the mouth and allowed to sit in the mouth, bacteria start feeding on the sugars, causing tooth decay.
-If left untreated, decayed teeth can cause pain and make it difficult to chew and eat.
-Also, baby teeth serve as "space savers" for adult teeth.
-If baby teeth are damaged or destroyed,

 they can’t help guide permanent teeth into their correct position.
 Possibly in crowded or crooked teeth badly decayed baby teeth could lead to an abscessed tooth, with the possibility of infection spreading elsewhere.